 In addition to the courses in preclerkship and clerkship, our curriculum for second year students and clerks includes several themes, which are integrated throughout your four years of medical school.
-For the detailed descriptions of the themes, please refer to the student handbook.
+Descriptions of the themes can also be found in the Academic Calendar.
 For more information, contact Theme Leads and Coordinators.

 Themes in the Foundations Curriculum are organized differently, please see Foundations Curriculum courses, components & themes.